 This 508 mile bicycle race is revered the world over for its epic mountain climbs, stark desert scenery, desolate roads, and its reputation as one of the toughest but most gratifying endurance challenges available, bar none.

 In 2014, The 508 moved to Nevada and is based at the Atlantis Casino Resort!

 We are EXTREMELY excited about and pleased with this route and the overall experience of hosting an event of this caliber, size, and scope in Reno and across the great state of Nevada!

 Your race director, Chris Kostman, has personal experience with this route, because he raced across Nevada on Hwy 50 in the 1987 Race Across American and LOVED it!

-Support vehicles and crews will be required (ecept for the new solo randonneur self-supported division) and the race rules are extremely similar to the rules we have used in the past.
+Support vehicles and crews are required (ecept for the new solo randonneur self-supported division) and the race rules are extremely similar to the rules we have used in the past.
 Notably different, support vehicles will direct-follow their rider on the return / westbound leg only, and only at night.